chantzos/__/README.md

 This is a very first draft of a proper README.

+## intro
+For now this project can be useful to:
+ - S-Lang programmers or to those who like to make themselves a favor and want to
+migrate to a powerfull, fast, efficient, super easy interpreted language and who they
+could get some code or ideas or hack in an existing codebase
+ - vi[m], shell, text mode lovers, who might find an interface design|prototype
+to implement it into their favorite language

+## History
-This project started for self educating - and for quite a long time belonged
+So, this project started for self educating - and for quite a long time belonged
 to the futile category of human activities - and though definitely there were
 better things to do at that time (than programming), (now) I'm in a nice
 position to explain and demystify some of (at least) the common programming
-consepts (which usually it takes a couple of years), and if time and situations
+consepts (which usually it takes a couple of years to grasp and some thousand lines
-allows it, to (at least) my kids, in an environment that proper education is
-a futile dream.
+of written code to master), and if time and situations will allow it, to (at least) my kids, in an environment that proper education is  a futile dream.

 ## NOTE.
 The code status of this application, is at the moment just a published